What older ones offer according to brain research

 Kiessling sees the matter purely economically: “I have to be able to trust people.
 If an employee is good, it is also worth investing in. ”

 Employers do not want to invest

 This is exactly where the problem with the elderly lies for many companies: the fear of high costs.
 For example, for health promotion: According to the study “Company demographics management from an employee's point of view”, published by the FAZ Institute and Gothaer Insurance Bank, 68 percent of employees want it, but less than half of employers agree.

 To counteract this, both are in demand: employers who know how to use the wealth of experience of older employees economically, and older employees who often confidently point out these strengths.

 Suddenly from colleague to boss: When young employees are overwhelmed

 They often even have something ahead of their young colleagues.
 Because in some situations they often act anything but confident.
 For example, if they are suddenly promoted to boss.
-A friend of mine was like this years ago.
-That he was then no longer invited to his colleagues' parties, he commented laconically with the words: “You have to live with that”.
+A friend of mine was like that years ago.
+That he was no longer invited to his colleagues' parties, he commented laconically with the words: “You have to live with that”.

 Yesterday an equal colleague, today boss - this provokes conflicts, especially among young executives who are not yet able to handle it confidently.
 Henryk Lüderitz also knows this from his own experience: at a mobile phone provider, he quickly became a manager with an annual budget of 15 million euros - and was almost freaked out when a former teammate complained about him behind his back.